Regulatory guide - Dealing with disputes

 • the relevant 'person conducting a business or undertaking' (PCBU)

-• any other person in relation to whom the WHS entry permit holder has exercised or purported to exercise the right of entry
+• any other person in relation to whom the EPH has exercised or purported to exercise the right of entry

-• any other person affected by the exercise or purported exercise of the right of entry by a WHS entry permit holder
+• any other person affected by the exercise or purported exercise of the right of entry by an EPH

 • Comcare.[4]

-The Commission has great flexibility in how it deals with a dispute.
-It may deal with the dispute in any manner it thinks fit, including by means of mediation, conciliation or arbitration.[5]
-However, in dealing with the dispute, the Commission is not able to confer any rights on the WHS entry permit holder that are additional to, or inconsistent with, rights exercisable by the WHS entry permit holder under part 7 of the WHS Act.[6]
+The Commission may deal with the dispute in any manner it thinks fit, including by means of mediation, conciliation or arbitration.[5]
+However, in dealing with the dispute, the Commission is not able to confer any rights on the EPH that are additional to, or inconsistent with, rights exercisable by the EPH under part 7 of the WHS Act.[6]

-If the Commission is dealing with a dispute by arbitration, it is specifically given the power to make any of the following orders:
+If the Commission is dealing with a dispute by arbitration, it is specifically given the power to make one or more of the following orders: [7]

 • an order imposing conditions on a WHS entry permit